Patent, Copyright, Source Code, ITC, IPR Expert Witness

 Legal Experience & Services

-19 depositions to date, 3 times testimony at trial, 5 sets of IPR declarations.
+19 depositions to date, 3 times testimony at trial, 10 IPR declarations in 17 IPR filings.
 Patent litigation, ITC investigations, Inter Partes Reviews, USPTO declarations, class action litigation, trade secret litigation, copyright litigation involving software.
 Expert reports, declarations, prior art research and analysis, infringement analysis (e.g., analyze devices, documents; source code analysis, source code comparison), claim charts, tutorials, Markman hearings.

 Technical areas include software and source code; computers, laptops, cell phones, mobile devices, handheld devices (e.g., medical); processor architecture; user interfaces; media: audio, music, speech, video; compression (e.g., MPEG, MP3); digital signal processing, mathematics, algorithms; file downloading, file streaming, client/server; protocols such as internet protocol (IP); video games.
 Links available online (http://www.s-systems-inc.com/hi-tech-litigation-expert-witness/).

 Fellow (1996) and Life Member, Audio Engineering Society (AES).